Sitecore/jss/docs/data/routes/docs/nextjs/getting-started-nextjs/walkthrough-jsscreate/en.md

    The command will create the JSS Next.js application and install the required packages.

    > For more information on `jss create` see [the JSS CLI reference](/docs/fundamentals/cli).

+   > To ensure that your new JSS application is compatible with your licensed Sitecore XP version, consult the [compatibility table](https://support.sitecore.com/kb?id=kb_article_view&sysparm_article=KB0541788).
+   >
+   > To create an application using a previous version of JSS, see an example in the [JSS CLI reference](/docs/fundamentals/cli).

 ## Run your application